 Plus, continuing some sort of release pattern — even if it’s just on Disney+, frees up future release schedules instead of delaying them like Marvel’s has been.

 With animation, films can generally be worked on at home.
 This means productions can largely stay on schedule.
 Disney’s Executive Chairman Bob Iger even noted in an interview how Soul was finished entirely during COVID.
-A new documentary about how Soul was finished during quarantine is actually set to be released in the future.

 Demand and Consumer Preference